npalm/tf-helloworld-demo/README.md

 ## Introduction
 This repo contains terraform scripts to demo Terraform.
 It creates a EC2 Instance, Security Group and add a simple web application to the EC2 instance.
+The tool tfenv is used to fix the terraform version, see .terraform-version for the currect version.

 ## Setup
 To run the terraform scripts you need to have AWS keys.
 The easiest way is to provide them to docker via a file containing the keys as key value pair.